QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

 .. index::
     single: Law of Large Numbers; Proof

-The proof of Kolmogorov's strong law is nontrivial -- see, for example, theorem 8.3.5 of :cite:`Dudley2002`
+The proof of Kolmogorov's strong law is nontrivial -- see, for example, theorem 8.3.5 of :cite:`Dudley2002`.

-On the other hand, we can prove a weaker version of the LLN very easily and still get most of the intuition
+On the other hand, we can prove a weaker version of the LLN very easily and still get most of the intuition.

 The version we prove is as follows: If :math:`X_1, \ldots, X_n` is IID with :math:`\mathbb E X_i^2 < \infty`, then, for any :math:`\epsilon > 0`, we have